 How the State of Texas defines Neglect of a child

 CPS will be looking for a scenario in which you have left your child in a situation where your child would be exposed to a substantial risk of physical or mental harm.
-This includes not arranging for child-care and displaying an intent to not return the child by you or any other conservator.
+This includes not arranging for child-care and displaying an intent not to return the child by you or any other conservator.

-Otherwise, simply placing a child in (act) or failing to remove a child from (omission) a situation that a reasonable person would understand requires judgment or actions beyond the child’s level of maturity, physical condition or mental abilities and that results in bodily injury or a substantial risk of immediate harm to the child is a definition that CPS will apply when investigating you.
+Otherwise, simply placing a child in (act) or failing to remove a child from (omission) a situation that a reasonable person would understand requires judgment or actions beyond the child’s level of maturity, physical condition, or mental abilities and that results in bodily injury, or a substantial risk of immediate harm to the child is a definition that CPS will apply when investigating you.

-Once a CPS investigation begins who can you expect to be involved?
+Once a CPS investigation begins, who can you expect to be involved?

 The purpose of any hearing or courtroom proceeding will be to allow CPS to maintain custody of your child or to remove first remove your child from your home.